G-Chandu-Balaji/To-do_LIst/README.md

 # How to Run the Application

-1.Clone the Repository
+1.Clone the Repository ->
-Download or clone the project to your local machine using: git clone https://github.com/G-Chandu-Balaji/To-do_LIst.git
+Download or clone the project to your local machine using : git clone https://github.com/G-Chandu-Balaji/To-do_LIst.git

-2.Navigate to the Project Folder
+2.Navigate to the Project Folder ->
-Move into the project directory: cd To-do_List
+Move into the project directory : cd To-do_List

-3.Install Dependencies
+3.Install Dependencies ->
-Install all required packages (if it's a Node.js app): npm install
+Install all required packages (if it's a Node.js app) : npm install

-4.Start the Development Server
+4.Start the Development Server ->
-Run the application locally:
+Run the application locally :
 npm run dev

-5.View in Browser
+5.View in Browser ->
-Open your browser and go to:
+Open your browser and go to :
 http://localhost:3000
 (or whatever port your dev server says)